varocketry/guitar-mastery-hub/public/lessons/lesson_025_single_note_melodies.md

 ---

-## 🎸 THE PENTATONIC SCALE - STEP BY STEP
+## ðŸŽ¸ THE PENTATONIC SCALE - STEP BY STEP

 ### Learning the Pattern: String by String